ChristianGalla/PidginWinToastNotifications/README.md

 The global configuration can be accessed via the default plugin configuration page (In Buddy List: Tools / Plugins / Windows Toast Notifications).

+The group settings can be opened from the context menu of a group in the Buddy List.

 The local settings can be opened from the conversation menu underneath *More* or from the context menu of a buddy or chat in the Buddy List:

 ![Configuration menu in a conversation](./img/configuration_menu.png "Open settings for a conversation")